Masters Study in Malaysia – A Guide for 2026

 • English language test

-The student pass processing fee is MYR 2515 (USD $560.45) and is non-refundable, though some institutions are entitled to rebates.
-You may also have to pay MYR 579 for subsequent document processing, which is refunable in the event of an unsuccessful application.
+The student pass processing fee is MYR 60 per year (USD $14 per year) and is non-refundable, though some institutions are entitled to rebates.

 You can find more information about visas and immigration for Malaysian Masters degrees at Education Malaysia Global Services, the official study portal for international students in Malaysia.